awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

 Replace the Amazon Resource Name \(ARN\) in the above policy with the ARN of your repository\.

 In your `Dockerrun.aws.json` file, refer to the image by URL\.
-For a [single container configuration](single-container-docker-configuration.md), the URL goes in the `Image` definition:
+For the [single container platform](single-container-docker-configuration.md), the URL goes in the `Image` definition:

 ```
   "Image": {